Septic FAQ & Benefits | Septic Pumping Services NJ

 Your property’s soil, size, and local rules determine the right system.
 A professional can guide you.

-Sewer systems connect to public sewage lines, while septic systems treat waste on-site, often in rural areas.
+Sewer systems connect to public sewage lines, while septic systems treat waste on-site.

 If you receive a city wastewater bill, you have a sewer.
 Otherwise, you likely have a septic system.